africandh-ku/africandh-ku.github.io/_posts/2020-10-08-digital-storytelling-symposium-2020.md

 We bring together participants from different parts of the world, including African locations, to think together about digital storytelling and what it might mean in the context of African digital cultures.
 Panelists draw from the narratives of their own DH projects and involvement to reflect on the multiple meanings of digital storytelling.
 In the believe that the intersection of the diverse and rich storytelling traditions of Africa and digital humanities practices can bring more perspectives to digital storytelling itself, we recognize approaches to digital storytelling are diverse and might involve visualizations, digital mapping or photographic exhibitions, the creation of metadata or keywords development, or the digitization of print materials that recirculate older stories.
 We, therefore, welcome these, along with other storytelling approaches based on digital projects, platforms and ideas that make more African stories available and center African knowledge and ideas.

 ## Schedule

+**Day 1 (October 8): KEYNOTE: Address—The Imperative of Telling the African Digital Humanities Story—Professor Kim Gallon, Purdue University.**

+*PANEL 1: Digital Stories of Africa-based DH Scholarship*

+1. Kwabena Opoku-Agyemang – University of Ghana (Teaching and Doing Digital humanities in Ghana)

+2. Ama-Bemma, Cornell University—Narrating The Global Poetics Project.

+3. Kola Tubosun – Yoruba Names – Nigeria, (Indigenous Language and digital technologies)

+4. Chao Tayiana – African Digital Heritage (Kenya)

+**Day 2 (October 9):**

+*PANEL 2: Sharing Stories of (or through ) African Platforms and Digital Objects/Projects*

+1. Ainehi Edoro – University of Wisconsin-Madison/BrittlePaper

+2. Jayne Batzofin and Sanjin Muftic – Re-imagining Tragedy from Africa and the Global South (RETAGS), the University of Cape Town, South Africa

+3. Bayo Puddicombe, co-founder and developer, Chopup Games.

+4. Shola Adenekan (University of Amsterdam, African Literature in a Digital Age—the story of the first book on African Digital Literary Studies)

+**Closing: Open Access and Digital Storytelling —Iryna Kuchma, Electronic Information for Libraries.**

 ## Speakers